tharun1503/Garbage_Classification-week3/README.md

-# Garbage Classification using EfficientNetV2B2 (Week 2 Update 🚀)
+# Garbage Classification using EfficientNetV2B2  🚀

 This project is a part of the **Shell-Edunet Skills4Future AICTE Internship**, focused on Green Skills using AI technologies.
 We classify garbage images into 6 categories using a deep learning model trained with TensorFlow and EfficientNetV2B2.